SEO Glossary

 AdWords

 Google Ads (previously known as Google AdWords) is Google’s own advertising service where advertisers can pay to be exposed to a relevant audience.
 AdWords offers services such as PPC (Pay-Per-Click) and CPA (Cost-Per-Acquisition), which is the company’s primary source of revenue.
 Advertisers decide on a budget for advertising and only pay if the customer clicks the ad (PPC).
 As the name suggests AdWords is built around keywords.
 Keywords have different prices depending on the search volume as well as the competition, which Google calculates using complex algorithms.
-If you’re in doubt how to proceed we’re always ready to help with AdWords setup, reporting as well as continuous AdWords optimization.
+If you're in doubt how to proceed we're always ready to Google AdWords, reporting, rapportering as well as continuous AdWords optimization.

 Algorithm